We're sometimes asked why we don't have the "best friend at work" question in our employee engagement surveys.

 If we want a question to assess how well managers facilitate close friendships at work, it seems odd to frame it around having a "best friend" because this is a term people reserve for a very singular and special relationship.
 Even in the narrower context of someone having a "best" friend at work, it seems odd to confuse people who might value a few colleagues as close friends but not have a singular "best" friend at work.

-It's not a great practice to use absolute type words in survey questions (like best, or always or never) unless you have a very good reason for doing so.
+It's not a great practice to use absolute type words in survey questions (like best, always, or never) unless you have a very good reason for doing so.
 Moreover, it can have substantial impacts on statistical properties and response biases.

 More importantly, we don't see any evidence that this sort of question is related to engagement or retention measures.
 When a client wishes to ask this question, we have instead advised them to ask if people have a "close" friend at work.
 This seems to match the intent of the question better anyway.